SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.2.md

 When a GQI query had to retrieve a large amount of paged alarms, after a while, a timeout exception would be thrown even though none of the paged requests had timed out.

-#### Behavioral anomaly detection: Unlabelled changes would incorrect have no effect on the trend icon [ID_38105]
+#### Behavioral anomaly detection: Unlabelled changes would cause the trend icon to not be updated [ID_38105]

 <!-- MR 10.4.0 - FR 10.4.2 -->

-When unlabelled changes were detected in the behavior of a trend, the trend icon would incorrectly not be updated to reflect those changes.
+When small, unlabelled changes were detected in a trend graph of a parameter of which the value was clearly increasing or decreasing, up to now, the trend icon would incorrectly not be updated to indicate an increase or decrease.
+From now on, when a small, unlabelled change occurs in a trend graph that clearly increases or decreases, the trend icon will be updated to indicate this.

 #### Storage as a Service: Database write operations would not get processed [ID_38112]